FutureSharks/flipdot-clock/README.md

 - `-text` - Display some text
 - `-text-loop` - Loop text continuously
 - `-text-scroll-speed` - Text scroll speed.
 1 is slow, 9 is fast (default 5)
 - `-text-size` - Size of each character.
-Value must be one of 14x9 or 5x8 (default "14x9")
+Value must be one of 'large' or 'small'

 ## Install